-The FCA is continuing the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.
+The FCA continued the review work started by the Financial Services Authority (FSA) into firms' remuneration and incentive schemes, and the risks which these may pose to customers.

-Also in 2017 the FCA started its exploratory work on the motor finance market.
-The FCA reviewed commission arrangements between motor finance providers and dealers and its findings, published in March 2019, showed that the use of some commission products had led to consumers paying higher interest costs than they should have done.
+As part of its exploratory work on motor finance, the FCA reviewed commission arrangements between motor finance providers and dealers.
+Its findings, published in March 2019, showed that the use of some commission products had led to consumers paying higher interest costs than they should have done.

 The findings showed a strong connection between commission that gave dealers the flexibility to vary the interest rate or APR for each customer and higher interest costs.
 The FCA had estimated that ‘discretionary’ commission products of this kind, on average, led to additional costs of £1,100 to the average customer affected, and £300m overall.